Witt groups of Grassmann varieties: Corollaries and examples

 We conclude with a few comments.

-\begin{rema} We could have considered a larger set of elements $\gen_{d,e}(\Lambda)$ using Remark~\ref{cond-push_rem} instead of assuming $\Lambda$ even.
-This larger set is also stable by applying $\iota_*$, $\kappa$ and $\bord$.
-Some of these extra elements are then easily seen to be zero from the exact sequence, but not all of them. \end{rema}
+\begin{rema} As mentioned in Remark~\ref{ind_rem}, we could have considered a larger set of elements $\gen_{d,e}(\Lambda)$ using Remark~\ref{cond-push_rem} instead of assuming $\Lambda$ even.
+This larger set is also stable by applying $\iota_*$, $\upsilon^*$ and $\bord$.
+Some of these extra elements are then easily seen to be zero from the exact sequence, but some of them are nonzero. \end{rema}

-\begin{rema} Part of the ring structure on the total Witt group can be computed at each induction step using the projection formula.
+\begin{rema} Part of the multiplicative structure on Witt groups can be computed at each induction step using the projection formula.
 Unfortunately, this is not enough for the whole computation.
 Despite the results for the Grothendieck and the Chow rings using basis of Schubert cells, it is unclear to the authors what kind of Littlewood-Richardson type rule one should expect.

-Note however that all generators $\gen_{d,e}(\Lambda)$ are nilpotent except for $\Lambda=\varnothing$.
+Note however that all generators $\gen_{d,e}(\Lambda)$ are nilpotent except for $\Lambda=\vide$.
 This can be checked using homotopy invariance and a discussion on the supports or simply the fact that these Witt classes are generically trivial. \end{rema}